How to Make Raisins in the Sun, Oven, or Dehydrator

 How long does it take to make raisins?

-What are the best grapes to use for making raisins?
+What are the best grapes to use for raisins?

 Can I make raisins from frozen grapes?